mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

         newTopologyDescription.servers[address] = server

         # for drivers that implement CMAP, mark the connection pool as ready after
-        # a successful check.
+        # a successful check on a data bearing server.
-        if server.type != Unknown:
+        if server.type in (Mongos, RSPrimary, RSSecondary, Standalone, LoadBalanced): pool.ready()
-            pool.ready()

         take any additional actions,